seene-shelter/seene-shelter.github.io/dropbox.md

 ### Link to comment public folder file

-Just concatenating public link with a name of item like this <public url>?preview=<path to item inside without leading /> gives a link one can go an comment.
+Just concatenating link field from first call reply with a name of item like this <link>?preview=<path to item inside without leading /> gives a link one can go an comment.

 [Example](https://www.dropbox.com/sh/1h3zy9jm4nftelm/AABAdhug5I_8NO8z5-N1lpVOa?preview=seene_20160724_ypLCSx.jpg)